- Harbor City, California

 Promoted to soloist in 2017

-Steven Morse created roles in Thatcher’s Ghost in the Machine and Manifesto (principal), Tomasson’s Caprice (soloist), and Bubeníček’s Fragile Vessels, Peck’s In the Countenance of Kings, Possokhov’s Optimistic Tragedy (Four Sailors), and Scarlett’s Hummingbird.
-He has danced principal or featured roles in Tomasson’s Nutcracker, Romeo & Juliet, The Sleeping Beauty, and Swan Lake; Tomasson/Possokhov’s Don Quixote; Balanchine’s Coppélia and Diamonds; Caniparoli’s Ibsen’s House and Lambarena; Possokhov’s Magrittomania and RAkU; Robbins’ Dances at a Gathering and In the Night; Scarlett’s Fearful Symmetries (principal); and Wheeldon’s Cinderella.
+Steven Morse created roles in Tomasson’s Caprice, Bubeníček’s Fragile Vessels, McIntyre’s Your Flesh Shall Be a Great Poem, Peck’s In the Countenance of Kings, Possokhov’s Optimistic Tragedy, Rhoden’s LET’S BEGIN AT THE END, Scarlett’s Hummingbird, and Thatcher’s Ghost in the Machine and Manifesto.
+He has danced principal or featured roles in Tomasson’s Nutcracker, Romeo & Juliet, The Sleeping Beauty, and Swan Lake; Tomasson/Possokhov’s Don Quixote; Balanchine’s Coppélia and Diamonds; Caniparoli’s Ibsen’s House and Lambarena; Possokhov’s Magrittomania and RAkU; Robbins’ The Cage, Dances at a Gathering, and In the Night; Scarlett’s Fearful Symmetries; and Wheeldon’s Cinderella.
 His demi-soloist roles include Tomasson’s Haffner Symphony; Balanchine’s Brahms-Schoenberg Quartet, Scotch Symphony, Symphony in C, and Symphony in Three Movements; Nureyev’s Raymonda—Act III, and Wheeldon’s Ghosts.

-Also in his repertory are Balanchine’s Allegro Brillante, Prodigal Son, and Theme and Variations; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Morris’ Drink to Me Only With Thine Eyes and Maelstrom; Pita’s Salome; Possokhov’s Classical Symphony, Diving into the Lilacs, Firebird, Fusion, and Swimmer; Ratmansky’s From Foreign Lands and Shostakovich Trilogy; Robbins’ The Concert and Glass Pieces; Scarlett’s Frankenstein; Taylor’s Company B; Thatcher’s Stone and Steel; Tomasson’s The Fifth Season and Prism; Wheeldon’s Continuum, Number Nine, Rush, and Within the Golden Hour; and Zanella’s Underskin.
+Also in his repertory are Balanchine’s Allegro Brillante, Prodigal Son, and Theme and Variations; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Morris’ Drink to Me Only With Thine Eyes and Maelstrom; Peck’s Rodeo: Four Dance Episodes; Pita’s Salome; Possokhov’s Classical Symphony, Diving into the Lilacs, Firebird, Fusion, and Swimmer; Ratmansky’s Shostakovich Trilogy; Robbins’ The Concert and Glass Pieces; Scarlett’s Frankenstein; Taylor’s Company B; Thatcher’s Stone and Steel; Tomasson’s The Fifth Season and Prism; Wheeldon’s Continuum, Number Nine, Rush, and Within the Golden Hour.

-Steven danced Thatcher’s Body of Your Dreams and Passengers at the Rolex Arts Initiative in Mexico City in 2015, and performed in the 2015 film of Tomasson’s Romeo & Juliet (Capulet Men) as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
+Steven performed at the Rolex Arts Initiative in Mexico City in 2015, in the 2015 film of Tomasson’s Romeo & Juliet (Lincoln Center at the Movies: Great American Dance), and at the 2014 Youth America Grand Prix Gala in Tampa, Florida.

 What's your favorite costume?
 Why?